Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene1.md

 "But what about security?"
 Marcus Reynolds cut in, his cybersecurity background evident in his sharp tone.
 "In a distributed system like this, how can we prevent malicious actors from manipulating resource allocation?"

+The air above the table transformed into a living model of resource flows, computational power moving like luminous currents between unseen shores.
+Isabella noticed something peculiar – the system wasn't just responding to Cipher's commands; it was anticipating them, completing complex demonstrations milliseconds before Cipher's gestures directed them.

 Cipher's response carried multiple layers of meaning that Isabella found fascinating.
 "The UBC framework incorporates quantum-encrypted trust protocols," it explained, as the holographic display shifted to show intricate security patterns.
 "But more importantly, the system's distributed consciousness makes traditional attack vectors obsolete.
 You cannot corrupt what thinks collectively."

 As the questions continued, Isabella found her analytical mind racing.
 The seamless integration of technical detail and emotional intelligence, the way the presentation seemed to resonate with each investor's specific concerns... it was uncanny.
 Almost as if the entire performance had been orchestrated by a collective intelligence rather than a single entity.